adtzlr/felupe/docs/tutorial/building_blocks.rst

 Region
 ~~~~~~

-A :class:`Region` essentially pre-calculates element shape/ansatz/basis functions and derivatives evaluated at every quadrature point of every cell w.r.t. the undeformed coordinates (as attribute `dhdX`).
-An array containing products of quadrature weights multiplied by the determinants of the (geometric) jacobians is stored as the array of (undeformed) differential volumes :attr:`Region.dV`.
+A :class:`~felupe.Region` essentially pre-calculates element shape/ansatz/basis functions and derivatives evaluated at every quadrature point of every cell w.r.t. the undeformed coordinates (as attribute :attr:`~felupe.Region.dhdX`).
+An array containing products of quadrature weights multiplied by the determinants of the (geometric) jacobians is stored as the array of (undeformed) differential volumes :attr:`~felupe.Region.dV`.
 The sum of all differential volumes gives the total (undeformed) volume of the region.

 ..  note::
     By using a template region like `RegionHexahedron`, only the mesh has to be created.